 Put the computer to sleep (this will hibernate the computer if hibernation is enabled):

 HASS Workstation Service vs. IOT Link

-In a previous article, I presented the desktop application IOT Link which has many parallels to HASS Workstation Service.
+In a previous article, I presented the desktop application IOT Link, which has many parallels to HASS Workstation Service.
 IOT Link is currently the more mature of the two applications and provides many more sensors, including the ability to display a screenshot of what you are currently doing as a camera feed in Home Assistant.

 HASS Workstation Service does go slightly easier on your system, though the difference is minimal, and provides a simpler interface.
-The setup is also easier but provides you with fewer options as all you have to do is enter your MQTT broker’s IP whereas IOT Link requires you to edit a YAML file.
+The setup is also easier but provides you with fewer options as all you have to do is enter your MQTT broker’s IP, whereas IOT Link requires you to edit a YAML file.
 IOT Link does also not have the ability to report the active window and webcam usage yet, which is one big advantage HASS Workstation Service has over it.

 Where HASS Workstation Service falls short

 Keep in mind that HASS Workstation Service is still very much beta software.
 I am in no way criticizing the developers or trying to say that they should do better.
-This application was developed in their free time and is given away for free.
+This application was developed in their spare time and is given away for free.
 As I can’t contribute to the project, I am in no position of telling them what to do.
 Still, there are a few shortcomings I believe you should be aware of before installing it.

 No edit button for sensors and commands

 In its current state, HASS Workstation Service does not allow you to edit any existing sensors or commands.
 If you want to change anything, for example how often the sensor is updated, you are forced to delete the sensor and add it again with the desired settings.